How will voting go on Oct. 29?

 How do you cast your vote?

-Step 1: You give your voting pass and ID to a polling station member.
-This member checks that your ID and voting pass are correct.
+Step 1: You give your voting pass and ID to a polling station official.
+This official checks that your ID and voting pass are correct.

 Step 2: You will then be given a ballot.

-Step 3: You go to the voting booth without anyone else and fill in the ballot paper with the red pencil.
-You vote by turning the white square in the black box before the candidate of your choice red.
+Step 3: You go to the voting booth without anyone else and fill in the ballot with the red pencil.
+You vote by coloring the white dot in the black box red in front of the candidate of your choice.
 You may choose only one candidate.

 CAUTION!
-If you make a mistake while filling in the ballot, immediately return the ballot paper to the chairperson of the polling station and ask for a new ballot paper.
-The chairman will give you a new ballot paper once.
+If you make a mistake while filling in the ballot, immediately return the ballot to the chairperson of the polling station and ask for a new ballot.
+The chairperson will give you a new ballot once.

 Step 4: After completing the ballot, fold the ballot so that no one can see who you voted for.